uvarc/rc-website/content/userinfo/faq/storage-faq.md

 # What are my options for leased storage?
 Research Computing offers two tiers of leased storage, Value and Project.
 Please see our [storage page](/userinfo/storage) for details.

+# Where can I learn more about the Globus file transfer tools?
+Globus maintains a well documented [FAQ webpage](https://docs.globus.org/faq/) that answers common questions related to security, file transfer and sharing, Globus endpoints and the command line interface (CLI) tools.